El Cochecito

-El Cochecito is a 1960 Spanish black comedy film directed by Marco Ferreri.
+El Cochecito (The Wheelchair) is a 1960 Spanish black comedy film directed by Marco Ferreri.
 The film is based on Rafael Azcona's novel and Azcona co-wrote the script with Ferreri.
 The film was a huge flop when it was released in Spain, but nowadays is a cult classic.
 The film had troubles with Spanish censorship, that forced to change and cut the original ending.

+Plot

+Don Anselmo Proharán (José Isbert) is an old man totally determined to acquire an invalid stroller with a motor, just like the one his friend Lucas and other companions his age have.
+Despite the opposition of his entire family, Don Anselmo does not give up on his whim, even if to achieve it he is forced to sell the family jewels.
+When his son Carlos finds out, he forces him to return it.
+In revenge, Don Anselmo makes the decision to poison his family.
+When he tries to flee in his stroller, however, he is eventually detained by the Civil Guard.